OSU-MARS/iLand/README.md

 * These directories were not ported: apidoc, fonstudio, iland, ilandc, inits, plugins/{barkbeetle, fire, wind}
 * The abe and abe/output directories were ported but are currently retained only in the feature/scripting branch.

-Currently, e_sqlite3.dll needs to be copied from %OutDir%\net60\runtimes\win-x64\native to %OutDir% as a post build step due to [Entity Framework issue 19396](https://github.com/dotnet/efcore/issues/19396).
-This is a one time step so is not automated.

 ### Dependencies
-This port of iLand is a .NET 6.0 assembly whose PowerShell cmdlets require [Powershell 7.2](https://github.com/PowerShell/PowerShell) or newer.
+This port of iLand is a .NET 6.0 assembly whose PowerShell cmdlets require [Powershell 7.3](https://github.com/PowerShell/PowerShell) or newer.
 Feather files and SQLite databases are both input and output formats, resulting in use of Microsoft.Data.Sqlite (which, as of .NET 6.0, has fewer dependencies than System.Data.Sqlite) and Apache Arrow.
 GDAL is also used for logging light and height grids to GeoTIFF.
 If compatible
 GDAL binaries aren't included in `$env:PATH` GeoTIFF logging will fail when iLand PowerShell cmdlets are invoked.